argoproj/argo-cd/docs/operator-manual/security.md

 | 4     | Critical       | Any malicious or exploitable event that had a side effect                                         | Secrets being left behind on the filesystem |
 | 5     | Emergency      | Unmistakably malicious events that should NEVER occur accidentally and indicates an active attack | Brute forcing of accounts                   |

-Where applicable, a `cwe` field is also added specifying the [Common Weakness Enumeration](https://cwe.mitre.org/index.html) number.
+Where applicable, a `CWE` field is also added specifying the [Common Weakness Enumeration](https://cwe.mitre.org/index.html) number.

+!!! warning
-Please be aware that all security logs are not comprehensively tagged yet and these examples are not necessarily implemented.
+    Please be aware that not all security logs are comprehensively tagged yet and these examples are not necessarily implemented.

 ### API Logs